Pasar al contenido principal

 Leer más

-Programa 4+1 para estudiantes de Bioingeniería
+UTEC ofrece programa 4+1 con Case Western Reserve University para estudiantes de Bioingeniería

 Ampliamos las oportunidades de internacionalización para estudiantes de Bioingeniería.
 Ahora podrán completar sus primer...